-type: Integer that specifies how the initial guess for proton state are determined.
+type: String that specifies how the initial guess for proton state are determined.

-- 1: Starting the simulation from solving the proton states where protons can no feel each other.
-This option works great with single quantized proton cases. - 2: Starting the simulation from eigenvectors provided in file "neo_eigenvectors.in". - 3: Starting the simulation from n random eigenvectors, where n is the number of quantized protons.
+- 1/potential: Starting the simulation from solving the proton states where protons can no feel each other.
+This option works great with single quantized proton cases. - 2/read: Starting the simulation from eigenvectors provided in file "neo_eigenvectors.in". - 3/random: Starting the simulation from n random eigenvectors, where n is the number of quantized protons.
 (Default)